 - A fascinating copy of the title page to the manuscript copy of Beethoven’s 3rd Symphony (Eroica).
 He crossed out the original dedication to Napoleon with some vehemence

-(Conduct the Wiener Philharmoniker; press photo © Hanna Pribitzer)
+(Conduct the Wiener Philharmoniker; press photo courtesy of the HdM © Hanna Pribitzer)

-Some of the Haus der Musik’s interactive elements are particularly enjoyable.
+The Haus der Musik’s interactive elements are a lot of fun and should also keep kids happy.
 For example:

 - Create your own unique waltz by rolling four virtual dice four times each